Umuzi-org/tech-department/content/projects/tdd/string-calculator/_index.md

 ```
 add("//;\n1;2")
-//should return 3
+// should return 3

 add("//4\n142")
-//should return 3
+// should return 3
 ```
 In the first case, the default delimiter is: ";".